-This certificate program, accredited by the Commission on Collegiate Nursing Education, is designed for nurses board certified in a different APRN specialty who seek additional certification as a family nurse practitioner or for nurses with a doctoral degree in nursing who seek to become a family nurse practitioner.
+This certificate program, accredited by the Commission on Collegiate Nursing Education, is designed for nurses board certified in a different advanced practice registered nurse specialty who seek additional certification as a family nurse practitioner or for nurses with a doctoral degree in nursing who seek to become a family nurse practitioner.

 This program is offered in a hybrid iCourse and in-person format that requires students to travel to campus for up to a week for orientation at the beginning of the program and two or three times per semester.